filecoin-project/filecoin-docs/docs/mine/connectivity.md

 The following steps are highly recommended for all miners who wish to successfully accept storage and retrieval deals.

 ## Checking peer count

-To ensure storage and retrieval deals operate smoothly, it is recommended to regularly check how many peers a miner is connected to.
+To ensure storage and retrieval deals operate smoothly, it is recommended to check how many peers a miner is connected to after each start-up.
 In the Lotus client, a manual peer check can be performed with the command:

 ```
 lotus-miner net peers